What you need to know in the first few days...

 You can browse the Keele App on your phone/device, or even on your laptop.
 The App does lots of other things too - find out more here.

 We're sure you will have lots of questions - and we are ready to answer them!
 If you've got a question, big or small, then get in touch with the Student Services Centre: the team are here for all Keele students, whatever you need, throughout the whole year.
-This includes quick questions, as well as information, support and guidance about things like your student experience, money advice and much more.
-Within this, we have our dedicated counselling and mental health, disability and dyslexia, and faith and chaplaincy services too.
+This includes quick questions, as well as information, support and guidance about things like your welfare and wellbeing, money advice and much more.
+Within this, we have our dedicated counselling and mental health, and disability and dyslexia services, too.

 If you think you'd feel the benefit from having the support of a fellow student to help you through the next few weeks, then that's what our peer support schemes are about.

 If you need help with accessing any of our online systems or need help getting connected, then our IT team are there to help!